Start point - (1) Wanthwaite (NY

 waited patiently while he got ready.
 Then he shouldered the

 rucksack and off we went.
-Just a few yards further along the road,

 The path climbed

 with the wall to the right.
-Looking back down the track we could

-that climbs steeply by a wire fence.
-Dad found it, but the sign
+that climbs steeply by a wire fence."

-the ladderstile to open fell.
+that ladderstile to open fell."

 "Just look at